winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 #### Eulogies to the Buddha

 410\.
-After the Buddha parinirvāṇa-ed, the King of the Brahmā Heaven spoke in verse from up in the sky:
+After the Buddha <em>parinirvāṇa</em>-ed, the King of the Brahmā Heaven spoke in verse from up in the sky:
 {: #p410}

 * {:.verse}“All benighted living things\\